jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md

 end
 ```

-We will use the free solver, GLPKSolver, for our model.
+We will use GLPKSolver for our optimization.
 Our model will maximize an objective function defined as follows:
 ```julia
 # maximize preference score sum
 @objective(m, Max, sum(pref_matrix[i,j]*x[i,j] for i in 1:staff, j in 1:shift))
 ```
-In other words, the solver will produce a schedule which tries to maximizes the number of people who get shifts they prefer.
+In other words, the solver will produce a schedule which maximizes the sum of the preference scores of assigned employees (called the objective score).
+* Assigning an employee to a preferred shift adds to the objective score (+1).
+* Assigning an employee to a neutral shift does not change the objective score (0).
+* Assigning an employee to an unpreferred shift subtracts from the objective score (-1).
+* If an employee is assigned to an unavailable shift, the schedule is considered invalid (-1000).

+We want as many people as possible to get preferred shifts in order to have a higher objective score.

-Next, convert our preference table into a preference matrix and define a binary assignment matrix.
+Next, we convert our preference score table into a preference score matrix and we define a binary assignment matrix.
 This is the variable to be optimized in the model.
-Note that *staff* represents the total number of employees and *shift* represents the total number of shifts.
-They are 8 and 17 respectively but can easily be changed to account for variations in the scheduling problem.
+Note that `staff` represents the total number of employees and `shift` represents the total number of shifts.
+They are 8 and 17 respectively but automatically update when the number of employees/shifts changes in the Excel sheet.

 ```julia
 # staff x shift binary assignment matrix